BACI-Employment/BACI-Employment.github.io/guide-to-service.md

 				<img class="henry" width="40%"  src="../img/story-05.png"></img>
 				<hr/>
 				<h4 style="text-align:center;">10</h4>
-				<p style="text-align: left;">Once Henry has successfully obtained a paid position according to the <strong>Employment Standard Act</strong>, he will be supported through his hiring procedure and then his ES will support him in understanding the job, doing a task-analysis, help with <strong>job coaching</strong> as well as in understanding and adapting to the work culture.
-If required his ES will also help train him to get to the job, taking appropriate breaks, and communicating with his supervisor and peers.
-Once Henry and his employers have established a good working relationship, the ES will slowly start fading out and replace themselves with natural supports.
-A maintenance plan would be put in place and Henry would be <strong>monitored for at least 3 years</strong>.</p>
+				<p style="text-align: left;">Once Henry successfully obtained a paid position according to the <strong>Employment Standard Act</strong>, he was supported through his hiring procedure.
+His ES supported him to understand the job, do a task-analysis, and help with <strong>job coaching</strong>.
+He also helped him understand and adapt to the work culture. <br><br>

+				When required, his ES also helped Henry communicate with his supervisor and peers. <br><br>

+				In addition, Henry's ES worked closely with his emploer and staffto understand their needs, requirements, culture and practices conducted in the workplace.
+Then translating this information to Henry. <br><br>

+				Once Henry and his employers established a good working relationship, the ES slowly started fading out and was replaced by natural supports in the workplace.<br><br>

+				A maintenance plan was put in place to support Henry's continued success and he will be <strong>monitored by BESY for at least 3 years.</strong>.</p>
 </div>